Written by: Alli & Bobby Talley, @TravelingNewlyweds

 Other accommodation recommendations (and spots we have on our list for next time) are the Renaissance Dallas Plano Legacy West (if we’re without our pup) or the NYLO Plano (dog-friendly).

 WHERE WE ATE (AND DRANK)

 Where to eat and drink?
 That’s a tough question in Plano because we were there for 3 days and would probably have needed another 10 to properly explore all of our options.
 But we definitely hit some of the must visits.

 First… coffee.
 We’re big coffee people.
 1418 is a coffee shop in downtown Plano that is the real deal.
 As in, it’s not great coffee for Plano, it’s great coffee for anywhere.
 I (Bobby) am definitely a bit of a coffee snob, and I was so pumped on 1418 that we went daily.

 For breakfast I’d choose the Biscuit Bar everyday, because biscuits.
 I kept it simple and had a Bacon, Egg, & Cheese biscuit, and it lived up to the hype!
-We had a super tasty breakfast at XO Coffee (Alli swears by their Shakshuka), and spent another morning at the Hilton’s Carso market.
+We spent another morning at the Hilton’s Carso market.